Android App with Local Nodes

 - A Campaign will move to Closed state if now is superior to Registration period and it was not yet funded

-- Default values proposed are choosen to facilitate the testing
+- Default values proposed are choosen to facilitate the testing: Periods last approx. 15mn (you should at least x2.5 x3 for BTC)

 Tap Create